BradleySecOps/AWS_IR_Response/README.md

 ## Limitations & Known Issues

-*   **Multi-ENI Instances:** The script primarily focuses on the subnet associated with the instance's primary network interface (as reported by `DescribeInstances`).
-If the instance has multiple Elastic Network Interfaces (ENIs) in different subnets, network containment will only be applied to the identified subnet, leaving other interfaces potentially active.
-Manual NACL changes would be needed for other subnets.
-*   **Specialized Access Methods:** Applying the strict NACL might block legitimate forensic access methods like SSM Session Manager or EC2 Instance Connect if they rely on network paths now denied by the NACL.
-Consider your forensic access strategy beforehand.
+*   **Specialized Access Methods:** Applying the strict isolation Security Group will block legitimate forensic access methods like SSM Session Manager or EC2 Instance Connect if they rely on network paths now denied by the SG.
+Consider your forensic access strategy beforehand (e.g., using VPC Endpoints for SSM that might still be allowed depending on endpoint policy and SG rules, or relying on console access if available).
-*   **Resource-Based Policies:** Revoking IAM role sessions (Step 7) only affects identity-based permissions.
+*   **Resource-Based Policies:** Revoking IAM role sessions (Step 8) only affects identity-based permissions.
 It does *not* prevent access granted to the role ARN via resource-based policies (e.g., S3 bucket policies).
 *   **KMS Permissions:** If target EBS volumes are encrypted with customer-managed KMS keys, the credentials running the script might need additional `kms:CreateGrant`, `kms:DescribeKey`, etc., permissions to successfully create snapshots.
 *   **Spot Instances:** Attempting to stop a Spot instance may result in its termination, depending on its interruption behavior configuration.
 The script does not explicitly check for Spot instance types.
 *   **Error Handling & State:** While basic error handling exists, complex AWS state issues or API throttling might cause script failure.
 The script does not have built-in rollback capabilities; manual cleanup is required if it exits unexpectedly mid-process.
-*   **Resource Limits:** Actions might fail if AWS account limits are reached (e.g., max snapshots, max inline policies).
+*   **Resource Limits:** Actions might fail if AWS account limits are reached (e.g., max snapshots, max inline policies, max security groups).

 ## Troubleshooting

 *   **Permission Errors (`AccessDenied`, `UnauthorizedOperation`):** Ensure the temporary credentials used have *all* the permissions listed under "Required AWS Permissions".
 Check CloudTrail logs for the specific API call that failed.
-*   **Resource State Errors (`IncorrectInstanceState`, `InvalidVolume.NotFound`):** The target resource might not be in a state compatible with the action (e.g., trying to stop an already stopped instance, snapshotting a volume that was just deleted).
+*   **Resource State Errors (`IncorrectInstanceState`, `InvalidVolume.NotFound`, `InvalidGroup.NotFound`):** The target resource might not be in a state compatible with the action (e.g., trying to stop an already stopped instance, snapshotting a volume that was just deleted, modifying a non-existent SG).
 Check the AWS console for the resource's current status.
 *   **Throttling Errors:** If you encounter throttling exceptions, you may need to wait and retry, or request service limit increases if performing actions at scale (though this script targets single instances).
 *   **Timeout Errors (Waiters):** Waiters for snapshot completion or instance stopping might time out if the operation takes longer than expected.
 The operation might still complete successfully in AWS.
 Verify the status in the AWS console.
 Check the generated `.log` file for detailed error messages.